jackshiels/bananai/README.md

 However, these categories were eventually condensed into ripe and overripe for reasons described below.

 Photos of bananas were captured on an iPhone 13 Pro in various positions, bunches of bananas, lighting circumstances, and with varying backgrounds.
-Varying distances were captured to ensure that the deployed devices can recognise bananas from varying distances (see below: "Software, device design, and deployment").
+Different distances were captured to ensure that the deployed devices can recognise bananas from varying positions (see below: "Software, device design, and deployment").
 The three category data set can be obtained [here](https://www.kaggle.com/datasets/jackshiels1/bananai).
 A selection of images is displayed below to illustrate the data set's diversity.

 ![banana images sample](https://github.com/jackshiels/bananai/blob/main/GitImages/banana_images_sample.jpg?raw=true)